2025-26 Directors and Guest Artists

 Danny O’Connell

 Danny began playing the cello at the age of four at the Community School of the Arts at Wheaton College in Wheaton, IL.
 He studied with Carol Ourada for thirteen years as well as Dr. Tanya Carey.
 Throughout the years, Danny has traveled all around the world with his cello including Alaska, Spain, Scotland, and Austria.
 He was awarded the 2016 Norman Cooper International Chamber Music Competition Senior Division 1st Place in Scotland.
 Danny also won the Sigma Alpha Iota La Grange Chapter competition in 2018.
-He has played in Symphony Center under the direction of John Nelson in the Credo Alumni Orchestra in 2019 and this past summer under David Chan in the celebration for the 25th season Credo.
+He has played in Symphony Center under the direction of John Nelson in the Credo Alumni Orchestra in 2019 and this past summer under David Chan in the celebration for the 25th season of Credo.
 In the summer of 2019, Danny was the principal cellist of the ISYM Symphony Orchestra, and the recipient of the ISYM Pre-College Scholarship, as well as the conductor’s choice of the outstanding orchestral member.
 Danny has also taught for three summers as a TA at a chamber music camp in Wheaton, IL called Tutti.

 Recently, Danny was selected for the 2024 ASTA National Conference Collegiate Cello masterclass with guest clinician Norman Fischer.
 During his time at Eastman, Danny constantly premiered works by living composers around the Rochester community.
 Danny was also rotating principal cellist in both orchestras at Eastman, and continues to perform as principal cello with the USC Symphony as well as the California Young Artist Symphony.
 He also values education and spends his time working with younger musicians in order to grow their skills as people and musicians.
 An avid movie lover, Danny was the production assistant of the Empire Film and Media Ensemble, a group that performs live to picture performances of silent films, shorts, and movies such as LaLa Land, the 1989 classic film Batman, and Buster Keaton’s The General.
-This spring, Danny graduated with his Bachelor of Music in Cello Performance and Music Education from the Eastman School of Music under the tutelage of Professor Guy Johnston and Ahrim Kim, earning High Distinction and the Alan Harris Cello Award.
+Last spring, Danny graduated with his Bachelor of Music in Cello Performance and Music Education from the Eastman School of Music under the tutelage of Professor Guy Johnston and Ahrim Kim, earning High Distinction and the Alan Harris Cello Award.
 Danny is currently pursuing his Master’s Degree in Cello Performance at the USC Thornton School of Music in Los Angeles studying with Andrew Shulman.
 Besides cello, Danny spends as much time as he can outside with his dog and enjoys playing golf.

 At 4 years old I began playing the cello since the other string instruments were already taken up by my older sisters.
 Starting on a cardboard box and wooden dowel rod, I progressed to my first real cello when I turned 5.
 After sticking with it for about 10 years, I realized that the cello was more than just an instrument to me.
 It was a way of life and a method of communication I could use for feelings that I didn’t feel comfortable expressing verbally.
 After playing Tchaikovsky’s 1812 overture in 2019, I realized that the musician’s path is the one that was and is waiting for me.
 Connecting with others through music is a special aspect that not all professions share and I’m glad that CYAS is giving me the opportunity to continue my musical journey and connect with even more fabulous musicians.